 A passion for the art to be restored is necessary.
 Any halfhearted or indifferent attempt at restoration shows.
 Being meticulous, detail-oriented, and patient are also good skills to have.

 Necessary skills vary according to the restoration project, too.
 Restoring a 19th-century painting requires a chemistry background and an in-depth knowledge of oil paints and canvas while restoring a medieval woven tapestry requires specific knowledge of textiles and historical methods and materials.

 A qualified and certified restorer can easily make a career in fine art restoration.
 Numerous sites and institutions often require the services of such a professional.
 Museums, libraries, galleries, antique stores, historical societies, and other businesses that deal with fine and decorative art and historical artifacts all invariably require these services.
 You might secure a job directly with one of these institutions, or you might decide to freelance, hiring out to whoever needs your services.

 If you decide the latter is more your cup of tea, achieving excellence in your work through education and experience should ensure that your services are in demand.
 You might even find work restoring art owned by private collectors, or working on site-specific projects such as restoring a historic mural.

 Of course, you can charge whatever seems fair and reasonable to you if you freelance, and if you're good enough, your clients should be more than willing to pay your going rate.
 If you'd rather lock in with an employer, you might want to consider relocating to the District of Columbia if you don't live in that area already.
-Fine art restorers are paid more than $61,700 there as of 2017.
+Fine art restorers are paid more than $61,700.
 Elsewhere in the country, you can expect to earn in the neighborhood of $40,000.
 Metropolitan areas such as New York or Philadelphia pay a bit more.